jjvanzon/JJs-Reference-Architecture/Team Management.md

 Focus Points
 ------------

 It is still debatable, whether everything falls into these key areas.
-I am trying to structure this…
+I am trying to structure this...

 - Dialog
 - Support